novelist, screenwriter, short story writer

 De Noux is also the creator of two additional recurring characters, 1890s New Orleans Police Detective Jacques Dugas and contemporary NOPD Homicide Detective John Raven Beau.
 These characters, along with Dino LaStanza and Lucien Caye, have appeared in dozens of magazines and anthologies, including top mystery magazines such as Ellery Queen, Alfred Hitchcock and Crimewave (UK).
 John Raven Beau, half-Cajun and half-Sioux, is prominently mentioned on several Native-American Detective web sites.

 O'Neil De Noux's prolific output has never slowed - the collection New Orleans Prime Evil was followed by the publication of his first private eye novels New Orleans Rapacious and Enamored featuring Lucien Caye, followed by a third in 2016 - Hold Me, Babe.
 De Noux also publiched a crime-susplense novel Bourbon Street, a superhero novel Mistik and a collection of science fiction stories, Backwash of the Milky Way.
 The release of the long-awaited new LaStanza novel New Orleans Homicide and the re-issue of the entire series backlist of LaStanza novels.
-The publication of the seventh LaStanza novel The Blue Nude, which took LaStanza from homicide detective to private eye, was followed by the publication of the eighth LaStanza novel The Long Cold.
-De Noux also released a second John Raven Beau novel City of Secrets (an after-Katrina novel) and a third Nude in Red.
+The publication of the seventh LaStanza novel The Blue Nude, which took LaStanza from homicide detective to private eye, was followed by the publication of LaStanza novels The Long Cold and Saint Lolita.
+De Noux also released a second John Raven Beau novel City of Secrets (an after-Katrina novel) a third Nude in Red and a fourth The Great Beau.

-In 2017, O'Neil De Noux moved into another genre with the release of Lucifer's Tiger - a paranormal secret agent novel.
+In 2017, O'Neil De Noux moved into another genre with the release of Lucifer's Tiger and Lucifer's Falcon, secret agent superhero novels.

 “There is one book I was meant to write,” O’Neil De Noux says.
 "It is the historical epic set during the Battle of New Orleans."
 Haunted by the battlefield in Chalmette since childhood (he lived in nearby Arabi for ten years), De Noux penned the 320,000-word novel Battle Kiss in 2011, and followed it in 2013 with USS Relentless, a 230,000-word historical saga of the US Navy during the age of sail and set during the Barbary War of 1803 through the War of 1812.
 The historical mystery The French Detective followed.
 In 2016, De Noux published another historical novel, Death Angels, set during World War II.

-Now in the 21st Century, De Noux lists his literary influences as (alphabetically): Paul Bishop, Max Allan Collins, Bernard Cornwell, George Alec Effinger, Harlan Ellison, Ken Follett, Allan Guthrie, Thomas Harris, Greg Iles, Alexander Kent, Elmore Leonard, H.P.
-Lovecraft, C. L. Moore, James L. Nelson, Jeff Shaara, James Sallis and Kate Wilhelm.
-He has also developed a particular affinity for mystery writers Frederic Brown, Howard Browne, David Dodge, Loren Estleman, Channing Hayden, Robert S. Levinson, Wade Miller, Marcia Muller, Max Phillips, Bill Pronzini, Dayne Sherman, Kent Westmoreland, Harry Whittington, Charles Willeford, Charles Williams and Dave Zeltserman.
+Now in the 21st Century – O'Neil De Noux lists his literary influences as (alphabetically): Paul Bishop, Michael Bracken, Max Allan Collins, Bernard Cornwell, George Alec Effinger, Harlan Ellison, Fannie Flagg, Ian Fleming, John Floyd, Ken Follett, Allan Guthrie, Thomas Harris, Greg Iles, Alexander Kent, Elmore Leonard, H.P.
+Lovecraft, C. L. Moore, James L. Nelson, Jeff Shaara, James Sallis, Adriana Trigiani and Kate Wilhelm.
+He has also developed a particular affinity for mystery writers B.J.
+Bourg, Frederic Brown, Howard Browne, James M. Cain, David Dodge, Loren Estleman, Channing Hayden, Robert S. Levinson, Wade Miller, Marcia Muller, Max Phillips, Bill Pronzini, Dayne Sherman, Kent Westmoreland, Harry Whittington, Charles Willeford, Charles Williams, Cornell Woolrich and Dave Zeltserman.

 Awards and Recognitions